Why Your Outdoor Lighting Needs Summer Protection?

 These materials withstand environmental stress far better than cheaper alternatives.

-- Mount outdoor lighting fixtures at least 12 inches above grade to prevent submersion during heavy downpours
+- Mount fixtures at least 12 inches above grade to prevent submersion during heavy downpours

 - Use architectural features like eaves for natural weather shielding

-Keep irrigation systems away from lighting.
-Spray patterns from irrigation systems destroy outdoor lighting with remarkable efficiency.
-Water hitting hot fixtures causes thermal shock that cracks seals and housing materials.
-The repeated soaking and mineral deposits from fertilizer-enriched water accelerate internal component corrosion.
+- Keep irrigation spray patterns away from lighting fixtures repeated soaking and mineral deposits from fertilizer-enriched water accelerate internal corrosion

 4. Establish Regular Maintenance Routines

-Regular cleaning prevents performance-robbing buildup that most homeowners never consider:
+Regular cleaning prevents performance-robbing buildup most homeowners overlook:

 - Pollen accumulation blocks ventilation, causing operating temperatures to exceed design specifications